 Concerns over the Turkish nuclear power plant facility

 Largely because of nuclear’s high ‘hidden’ costs and waste disposal problems, environmental groups tend to oppose all nuclear projects.
 In the case of Turkey, the area is also prone to earthquakes, with a 6.2 Richter-scale earthquake having hit Adana, 180km from the plant site.

 While the plant is being designed to withstand earthquakes of up to 6.5 on the Richter scale, the possibility of a stronger quake has caused concerns.

-A second reason for resistance in western countries is the possibility of nuclear weapons.
+Another reason for resistance in western countries is the possibility of nuclear weapons.
 Civil power plants can produce plutonium for military uses.
-The volatility of internal Turkish politics, along with the country's chequered history with some of its neighbours, has made this another matter for concern.
+The volatility of internal Turkish politics, along with the country’s chequered history with some of its neighbours, has made this another matter for concern.

 Power purchase agreement guarantee for Turkey’s Akkuyu nuclear power plant